 Since 2003, he has been a government medical officer.
 He has been assigned to a state general hospital, a drug dependency treatment hospital and two remote township health departments where he has led both clinical care and public health activities.
 In 2011, he was assigned to the Kachin Statewide Vector Borne Diseases Control Team and led both prevention and control activities, mainly for malaria and dengue hemorrhagic fever.
 He also served as a World Health Organization malaria field project coordinator in 2013-2014.

 During his Humphrey fellowship, Ring hopes to analyze public health policy approaches to delivering universal health coverage and health equity.
 He wants to develop and institute the most appropriate public health policies and systems, given his country's limited resources.
 He also wants to know how to reduce narcotic and psychotropic substance abuse and to manage emergency response and resettlement for conflict-affected people.

 Tel Aviv, Israel

-Chen Shmilo, Adv., graduated cum laude with a law degreen from Haifa University in 2010.
+Chen Shmilo, LL.M., graduated cum laude with a law degree from Haifa University in 2010.
 In 2014, he became an executive LL.M. in public law from both Northwestern University and Tel Aviv University.